McArctic/OpenTurret/docs/SETUP.md

 Leave the C and C++ compiler fields at their defaults.
 Do not set them to `arm-none-eabi-gcc`.

+This is intentional, and is the step most often assumed to be missing.
+The cross compiler is selected by the SDK, not by CLion.
+During configuration the SDK loads `cmake/preload/toolchains/pico_arm_gcc.cmake`, which locates `arm-none-eabi-gcc` and assigns `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` directly.
+That occurs before the project is processed and takes precedence regardless of the toolchain settings in CLion.

-This is intentional.
-The SDK selects the ARM compiler through a CMake toolchain file before the project is configured, and the compiler defined in CLion's toolchain settings is used only for CLion's own validation.
-Overriding it causes CLion to compile a host test program with the cross compiler, which fails with "the C compiler is not able to compile a simple test program" before the project is processed.
+The compiler fields in CLion's toolchain apply to CLion's own validation, which runs against the host.
+Setting them to the cross compiler causes CLion to build a host test program with a compiler that cannot produce host binaries, and configuration fails with "the C compiler is not able to compile a simple test program" before the project is reached.

+If the compiler cannot be located the failure is different and explicit:
+"Compiler 'arm-none-eabi-gcc' not found, you can specify search path with PICO_TOOLCHAIN_PATH".
+That is resolved with the environment variable in step 3, not in this dialog.

 Confirm that CMake and Build Tool are populated.
 The bundled versions are sufficient.